Handy4ndy/Bitmap-Generator/README.md

 Handy_4ndy

 ## License
-This project is licensed under the ISC License.
+This project is licensed under the CC0 1.0 Universal License.